-An extended payment plan is available from Tuition Management Systems, Inc. whereby the parents or student may spread payment for the full year of student fees over the course of twelve months (starting May 2018), eleven months (starting June 2018), ten months (starting July 2017), nine months (starting August 2018), or eight months (starting September 2018).
-All extended payment plans start on the 1st or the 25th of each month and end in April 2019.
+An extended payment plan is available from Tuition Management Systems, Inc. whereby the parents or student may spread payment for the full year of student fees over the course of ten months (starting July 2019), nine months (starting August 2019), eight months (starting September 2019).
+All extended payment plans start on the 1st or the 25th of each month and end in April 2020.
 Single term payment plans are also available for students who start in winter and spring.
 There is a nominal fee of \$70 for the extended plans, and \$50 for single term plans.
 Information about TMS can be obtained via their website, brynathyn.afford.com, or by calling 1-800-722-4867.